kbroman/miner_notes/setup.md

   java -jar -Xms512M -Xmx1024M spigot-1.11.2.jar
   ```

+  The setting `Xmx` is the maximum amount of RAM for java; `Xms` is
+  the initial amount of RAM.
+Type `java -X` to set a brief explanation
+  of these and related settings.

 - It will create a file `eula.txt` halt.
 You need to edit that file
   and change the line `eula=false` to `eula=true`.
 By doing so, you're
   saying you agree to the "End user license agreement" (EULA).